tianqi93/tianqi93.github.io/_pages/research.md

 > My current research centers on the intersection of psycholinguistics and natural language processing.
 More concretely, I use a combination of computational modeling and human experiments to understand how words are organized and retrieved, as well as how individuals are different in terms of their mental lexicon.
 Topics of my research include compositionality, lexical ambiguity, and methodological issues in predicting normative data on psycholinguistic variables.
 Below are some of the specific projects I work on.
 {: .block-warning }

-> ✨ Words in minds and machines: A computational characterization of Chinese mental lexicon {: .block-tip }

 ##### **Project 1: A computational characterization of Chinese compound processing**
 ___